More on Life Insurance

 While cremation has been around for thousands of years, it’s only recently become a common choice in the U.S. In 2020 alone, an estimated 56.4% of end-of-life celebrations were cremations while only 37.5% of people had traditional funerals.

 By 2040, that number could be 87% , according to one estimate.
 Compared to the 40.4% of people opting for cremation in 2010, it’s evident that more people are commemorating their loved ones with cremations.

 Cremations alone can be affordable, but losing a loved one and celebrating their life comes at a cost.
 Memorial services and end-of-life medical costs can add up well into the thousands.
 Setting up a life insurance policy to cover these bills while formally spelling out your final wishes in a will can save your loved ones the burden of sorting out your end-of-life expenses.

-If you’d prefer a cremation due to cost, a direct cremation with no memorial service is the most affordable option
+A direct cremation with no memorial service is the most affordable option

 Green burials and sustainable alternatives are available to people who want an eco-friendly funeral